honeycombio/refinery/config.md

 SamplerEnabled controls whether logs are sampled before sending to Honeycomb.

 The sample rate is controlled by the `SamplerThroughput` setting.
+The sampler used throttles the rate of logs sent to Honeycomb from any given source within Refinery -- it should effectively limit the rate of redundant messages.

 - Not eligible for live reload.
 - Type: `bool`